ibm-cloud-docs/confidential-computing/faqs.md

 Confidential computing is a cloud computing technology that isolates sensitive data in a protected CPU enclave during processing.
 Based on LinuxONE (s390x processor architecture) with IBM Secure Execution for Linux technology, confidential computing is the protection of data-in-use through a hardware-based technique.

-For more information about confidetial computing, see [Confidential computing on IBM Cloud](https://www.ibm.com/cloud/confidential-computing){: external}.
+For more information about confidential computing, see [Confidential computing on IBM Cloud](https://www.ibm.com/cloud/confidential-computing){: external}.

 ## What is zero trust?
 {: faqs-cc-zero-trust}